rohanjsh/karuna-flutter-app/README.md

-# Karuna Template in FLutter - PathCheck Foundation
+# Karuna Template in Flutter - PathCheck Foundation

 Designed in Figma